-In honour of Canada Day today, I thought it would be fun to come up with a list of Canadian books that are set in each of Canada’s provinces and territories.
-This Canadian Books list was not as easy as it sounds.
+Canadian books that are set in each of Canada’s provinces and territories are a perfect way to celebrate all things Canadian.
+This Canadian Books list was harder to create than I first imagined.
 While there are many incredible stories written by Canadians and books that are set in various places in Canada, there aren’t nearly enough stories that represent the northern territories of the country.
-This books list is definitely one that will be recognizable to many Canadians.
+This Canadian books list is definitely one that will be recognizable to many Canadians.

 We Are All Made of Molecules by Susan Nielsen is a beautifully written story that is set in Vancouver, BC.
 This book deals with the important theme of bullying.
 The elements of humour and the alternating perspectives give an amazing flavour to the book.